danielbodnar/awesome-stars/README.md

 - [bee-san/pyWhat](https://github.com/bee-san/pyWhat) - 🐸   Identify anything. pyWhat easily lets you identify emails, IP addresses, and more.
 Feed it a .pcap file or some text and it'll tell you what it is! 🧙‍♀️
 - [scrapy/scrapy](https://github.com/scrapy/scrapy) - Scrapy, a fast high-level web crawling & scraping framework for Python.
 - [x64dbg/x64dbg](https://github.com/x64dbg/x64dbg) - An open-source user mode debugger for Windows.
 Optimized for reverse engineering and malware analysis.
-- [zoidbergwill/awesome-ebpf](https://github.com/zoidbergwill/awesome-ebpf) - A curated list of awesome projects related to eBPF.
+- [zoidyzoidzoid/awesome-ebpf](https://github.com/zoidyzoidzoid/awesome-ebpf) - A curated list of awesome projects related to eBPF.
 - [mealie-recipes/mealie](https://github.com/mealie-recipes/mealie) - Mealie is a self hosted recipe manager and meal planner with a RestAPI backend and a reactive frontend application built in Vue for a pleasant user experience for the whole family.
 Easily add recipes
 - [alfg/opendrinks](https://github.com/alfg/opendrinks) - :cocktail: Open Source Drinks!
 Add your own recipe in a pull request!
 Inspired by 🎃Hacktoberfest!
 - [echobind/bisonapp](https://github.com/echobind/bisonapp) - A Full Stack Jamstack in-a-box brought to you by Echobind
-- [illacloud/illa-builder](https://github.com/illacloud/illa-builder) - Build customized Admin Panel for your App and Website.
-Supports multi-person collaboration.
-Significantly reduce development time
+- [illacloud/illa-builder](https://github.com/illacloud/illa-builder) - Build AI Driven Business App
 - [wpengine/faustjs](https://github.com/wpengine/faustjs) - Faust.js™ - The Headless WordPress Framework
 - [wagtail/wagtail](https://github.com/wagtail/wagtail) - A Django content management system focused on flexibility and user experience
 - [TryGhost/Ghost](https://github.com/TryGhost/Ghost) - Independent technology for modern publishing, memberships, subscriptions and newsletters.